The Classic Eastern Front Tour

 Day 3 - Stalingrad the Attack.
 Fly Moscow-Volgograd, landing at the former Luftwaffe airbase at Gumrak.
 We begin the tour of the Stalingrad city area from the Mamayev Kurgan heights, with its impressive memorial complex to overview the German assault.
 We visit the still preserved Grain Elevator, the Volga River crossings and Pavlov's House.
 Check-in to our hotel at Volgograd for three nights.

 Day 4 - Stalingrad The Defence.
 We visit the Panoramic Museum and Grudinin Mill to discuss street fighting and the final encirclement from von Paulus's final HQ at the Univermag department store.
-We drive to the western outskirts of the city, the edge of the Steppe, to see the Soldier's Field and the German entry points into the city.
+We drive to the western outskirts of the city, to the edge of the Steppe, to see the Soldier's Field and the German entry points into the city.

 Day 5 - Victory in Stalingrad.
 Today we view the victory parade in Volgograd combined with a boat trip on the Volga to view the defence from the Soviet perspective.
 We travel to the north of the city to view the factory district and Lyudnikov's Island.

 Day 7 - Northern shoulder Kursk Salient.
-Today we drive north from Kursk to view Model's Ninth Army assault of Ponyri, 'the 'Stalingrad' of Kursk, visiting the railway station, the focus of the fighting and the superb local museum.
+Today we travel north from Kursk to view Model's Ninth Army assault of Ponyri, 'the 'Stalingrad' of Kursk, visiting the railway station, the focus of the fighting and the superb local museum.
 Moving to the Teplov Heights monument we view the furthest extent of Model's advance and visit the defending Soviet general Rokossovky's bunker headquarters.
 Check-in to our hotel for one night.

 Day 8 - Southern Advance to Prokhorovka.
 We drive the southern part of the salient following the 'death ride' of the Fourth Panzer Army to Prokhorovka, the site of the largest tank battle of the war.
-We follow the fortunes of the SS Adolf Hitler Battle Group, visiting preserved trenches and gun emplacements en route.
+We follow the fortunes of the SS Adolf Hitler Battle Group, visiting preserved trenches and gun emplacements en-route.
 Catch the overnight train from Kursk back to Moscow.

 Day 9 – Kubinka and T34 tank ride.
-We spend a full day at the magnificent tank Museum at Kubinka, which exhibits every tank and self-propelled gun type employed on the eastern front and many more.
+We spend a full day at the new Patriot Park and the magnificent tank Museum at Kubinka, which exhibits every tank and self-propelled gun type employed on the eastern front and many more.
 These include the massive howitzer that bombarded Sevastopol and Warsaw and the 'Maus' Mark VIII Panzer, the biggest tank produced during the war.
 Our tour finale sees us enjoy a ride inside and atop an original T34 tank to appreciate the physical reality of tank warfare on the Eastern Front.
 Check-in to our Moscow hotel for our last night.

 - Assault on Moscow 1941